Science to Policy Program Alumni

 Science policy interests: Food safety, water, sustainable agriculture, science diplomacy

 Holly has served as a UC Global Food Initiative Fellow, represented students on the board of the California Agriculture and Food Enterprise (CAFE) at UCR, contributed to several California Natural Resources Agency committees on environmental science and public outreach, and worked part-time for the California Council on Science and Technology.
 Currently, she is serving as a national co-chair of the National Science Policy Network (NSPN).
+She also completed a postdoctoral appointment at the University of Virginia.
 Holly is passionate about connecting food and water science to policy and advocacy outcomes, from the local to the international level.

 Email: firstname.lastname@example.org Twitter: @hollindaze LinkedIn

 Water Cycle Science Lead at U.S. Global Change Research Program

 UCR Program of Study: Chemical and Environmental Engineering (Ph.D.
 2018), D.E. in Public Policy

 Science policy interests: Energy, environment, education

 While at UCR, Drew spearheaded the creation of the Designated Emphasis in Public Policy, served as an advisor to the California Natural Resources Agency, and was selected as a “science translator” by the California Council on Science & Technology.
 He was appointed to the editorial board of the Journal of Science Policy & Governance and joined the Government Affairs Committee of the Association of Environmental Engineering and Science Professors.
 Drew hopes to use his scientific, communications, and policy training and experiences to improve stakeholder collaboration on energy, environmental, and education policy.
 He is a former AAAS Science and Technology Policy Fellow (sponsored by American Chemical Society) where he worked for US Senator Chris Coons on the energy & environment portfolio.